basedrhys/obfuscated-code2vec/README.md

 ![Overall project view](img/overall.png)

-Code for the paper: *Obsucated code2vec: Improving Generalisation by Hiding Information*
+Code for the paper: *Obfsucated code2vec: Improving Generalisation by Hiding Information*

 This repository contains code for the dataset pipeline, as well as the obfuscation tool used for obfuscating the datasets.